Heavy-Traffic Insensitive Bounds for Weighted Proportionally Fair Bandwidth Sharing Policies: Phase-type file size distributions.

 where

 and each $M_r$ is a $\Phase_r\times\Phase_r$ matrix defined as follows:

 Then the induced norm is defined as:

-Again, although this inner produce is not the usual dot product, we still keep the notation $\langle \cdot,\cdot\rangle$ and $\|\cdot\|$ for conciseness.
-Below we justify the validity of the constructed inner product in Lemma~\ref{LEM-INNER-PRODUCT}, the proof of which is given in Appendix~\ref{app-proof-lem-inner-well-defined}. \begin{lemma} The inner product defined by the matrix $M$ is well-defined, i.e., the matrix $M$ is well-defined and positive definite. \end{lemma}
+Again, although this inner product is not the usual dot product, we still keep the notation $\langle \cdot,\cdot\rangle$ and $\|\cdot\|$ for conciseness. \iftoggle{complete}{ We justify the validity of the constructed inner product Appendix~\ref{app-proof-lem-inner-well-defined}. }{ We can verify that the constructed inner product is well-defined.
+The detailed proof is given in our technical report \cite{WanMagSri_20} due to space limitations. } In the proof, we make an interesting connection to the Popov-Belevitch-Hautus (PBH) test, which is a linear algebraic result well-known to control theorists.

-Note that the projection we work with in this section is then defined with respect to this constructed inner produce.
+Note that the projection we work with in this section is then defined with respect to this constructed inner product.
 For a state $\bm{n}$, which now is a $\Phase$-dimensional vector, we still use $\npara$ to denote its projection onto the cone $\mathcal{K}$ and $\nperp$ to denote its perpendicular component.

 If the phase-type distribution only has one phase, i.e., it is an exponential distribution, then this inner product is reduced to the inner product defined in \eqref{eq-inner-exp} for exponential file size distributions.
 For exponential file size distributions, properties \ref{property-P1} and \ref{property-P2} of the inner product are what the proofs need.
 For phase-type file size distributions, we will identify two properties of the inner product in Section~\ref{subsec-inner}.
 These two properties, indexed as \ref{cond-C1} and \ref{cond-C2}, play an analogous role as \ref{property-P1} and \ref{property-P2} in the proofs.